Syncronicity in C.G. Jung Psychology

 Jung’s Pre-Sensations and Visions

-During his visit by Freud in Vienna, Jung heard a sudden cracking sound coming from the shelf.
+During his visit by Sigmund Freud in Vienna, Jung heard a sudden cracking sound coming from the shelf.
 He mentioned to Freud that he felt it before the event happened.
 Freud declared it as nonsensical.
 Few second later Jung predicted another cracking sound.

 …I had a curious sensation.
 It was as if my diaphragm were made of iron and were becoming red-hot a glowing vault.
 And at that moment there was such a loud report in the bookcase, which stood right next to us, that we both started up in alarm, fearing the thing was going to topple over on us.
 I said to Freud: “There, that is an example of a so-called catalytic exteriorization phenomenon”.